senderrr/Architecture/README.md

 Raw data pulled from Alma from 2018-2023.
 ### ThreeSubjectHeadings.csv
 Cleaned data in OpenRefine that only has the first three subject headings for each record.
-Records are duplicated because we wanted to evaluate the first three subject headings for every single record..
+Records are duplicated because we wanted to evaluate the first three subject headings for every single record.
 ### One SubjectHeadings.csv
 Cleaned data in OpenRefine that only has the first subject headings for each record.